Strong Optimal Classification Trees: Additional Results

 \subsection{LO Relaxation}

-In this section we compare the strength, i.e., LO relaxation optimal value, of the alternative formulations.
-For this purpose, for all 2400 instances, we solve the LO relaxation of the approaches \flow{}, \texttt{OCT} and \texttt{BinOCT}.
+In this section we compare the strength, i.e., LO relaxation optimal value, of the various formulations.
+For this purpose, for all 2400 instances \revision{involving the categorical datasets}, we solve the LO relaxation of the approaches \flow{}, \texttt{OCT}, and \texttt{BinOCT}.
 For all the approaches, the objective value reflects number of misclassified datapoints.
 In this setting, a trivial value for the objective value of the relaxed problem would be zero, i.e., correctly classifying all datapoints.
 However neither of \texttt{OCT} nor \texttt{BinOCT} outputs a non-trivial objective value.
-But in $44\%$ of the instances, \flow{} outputs a non-trivial objective value, i.e., an objective value less than or equal to $-1$ and also gives a root improvement of a factor of $8$, where root improvement is defined as the ratio of the MIO objective value to the LO relaxation objective value.
+But in $44\%$ of the instances, \flow{} outputs a non-trivial objective value, i.e., an objective value less than or equal to $-1$ and also gives a root improvement of a factor of $8$, where root improvement is defined as the ratio of the MIO objective value to the LO relaxation objective value. \revision{Tables~\ref{tab:LO_relaxation_with_regularization} and~\ref{tab:LO_relaxation_no_regularization} report the detailed results.}

 Furthermore, we look at the number of branch-and-bound nodes explored by each approach.
 For this purpose, we only consider $115$ (out of $240$) instances where all the approaches can solve to optimality.
 Table~\eqref{tab:explored_nodes} summarizes the distribution of the number of explored branch-and-bound nodes for each approach.
 As it is shown in Table~\eqref{tab:explored_nodes}, \flow{} and \benders{} find the optimal solution by exploring far less branch-and-bound nodes in comparison to \texttt{OCT} and \texttt{BinOCT}.
-On average, \flow{} (resp. \benders) explores $60\%$ and $98\%$ (resp. $36\%$ and $96\%$) less nodes in comparison to \texttt{OCT} and \texttt{BinOCT}, respectively.
+On average, \flow{} (resp.\ \benders) explores $60\%$ and $98\%$ \revision{(resp.\ $43\%$ and $97\%$)} less nodes in comparison to \texttt{OCT} and \texttt{BinOCT}, respectively.